LisaLi525/Retail-Customer-Segmentation-Profile/README.md

-# Gabes Customer Profile & Shopping Behavior Analysis
+# Customer Profile & Shopping Behavior Analysis

 ## Overview
 This project is an in-depth analysis of customer profiles and shopping behaviors for Gabes stores.
 It uses data from a Redshift database to perform various analyses including department analysis, customer segmentation, seasonality analysis, and market basket analysis.